- Pa and Clark aren’t fighting. They are wrestling. With Pa looking like he has the upper hand. Oddly.

 - Another plane ride Lex???
 You crazy.

 - So Helen did do it.
 Just because he took the vial?
 Revenge?
 To get his money?
 Because she was working with Lionel?
-Here comes the soap opera angel with this writing paid again.
+Here comes the soap opera angle with this writing paid again.
 High emotion but no motivation.

 - Lex: “I’ll rise from the ashes again.”